Marcus-techtile/cuongng313.github.io/_pages/about.md

 ## Research Vision

 My long-term research is to develop intelligent robots and control systems.
-In addition, I am interested in the applications of robotics in not only industrial fields but also in daily life and other social sectors, with the goal of enhancing human quality of lifen.
+In addition, I am interested in the applications of robotics in not only industrial fields, but also in daily life and other social sectors, with the goal of enhancing human quality of life.

 ## Selected Publications